 - Electronic Currency – Present

-In addition, there is a section to display the importance of gold, where do we stand as gold producers in the world.
-A demo gold vault is there to witness, locks used to secure the vault, a gold bar of 12.5 Kg, even you can try to lift the bar, a fun fact is the same size of iron bar weights 5 Kg.
+Even you can try to lift the bar, a fun fact is the same size of iron bar weights 5 Kg only.
 Gold is 2.5 times heavier than iron.
-In another corner, you can weight yourself in a scale of standard 12.5 KG and 1 Kg gold bar simulation.
+In another corner, you can weigh yourself on a scale of standard 12.5 KG and 1 Kg gold bar simulation.

-Various machines in the note printing process are showcased like note stitching machine, note punching machine, bond maker machine, etc. Few tools like a lantern, seal, gala, shovel, UV lamp, knives, safe box, weights, and various locks are on display.
+Various machines in the note printing process are also showcased like note stitching machines, note punching machines, bond maker machines, etc. Few tools like a lantern, seal, gala, shovel, UV lamp, knives, safe box, weights, and various locks are on display.

 Being in an office area, you have multiple cheap shops available nearby selling puri-sabji, roti-sabji, lassi, sweets, fruits, etc. These roadside shops remain closed on Sunday and for obvious reasons, most of them only accept cash payments.